 Have more leftovers?
 Try this easy flatbread with turkey and basil pesto or you could use your leftover turkey in this chicken and spinach pasta.

 So, the festivities are over and now you’re wondering what to do with leftover turkey.
-If you’re like me, you always have leftovers no matter how hard you try not to.
+If you’re like me, you always have leftovers (possibly because you aim to have them).
 This recipe was born out of that.

 What you’ll need